fhuider/SOP_BIONIC/README.md

 <pre>
 ./plink --bfile $RawData --remove [<i>problem_ID.txt</i>] --make-bed --out $RawData"_1" --allow-no-sex
 </pre>
 To resolve known sample swaps, create a file, e.g. "swapped_ID.txt", that lists the old family ID, old personal ID, new family ID and new personal ID per individual.
-Such a file might look something like this:
+Such a file might look something like this (again, no headers):
 ```
-# Again, don't use headers.
 123456 514312356789 123457 514312349872
 123457 514312349872 123456 514312356789
 123460 514312341234_dup 123460 514312341234_2